On energy and its positivity in spacetimes with an expanding flat de Sitter background: Defining energy with an expanding flat de Sitter background

-Let $(\mathscr{M}, \mathscr{g})$ be a four-dimensional spacetime, i.e., a time-oriented Lorentzian manifold.
-An \textit{initial data set} is a quadruple $(M, g, k, \lambda)$, where $M$ is a spacelike hypersurface, $g$ is the metric induced on $M$, $k$ is the second fundamental form of $M$ in $\mathscr{M}$, and $\lambda$ is a constant.
-We note that the pair $(g, k)$ may depend on $\lambda$.
-In what follows we assume that $\lambda \geq 0.$ When $\lambda = 0$, we adopt the classical notation $(M, g, k)$.
+An initial data set is a triple $(M,g,k)$, where $(M,g)$ is a Riemannian 3-manifold and $k$ is a symmetric $(0,2)$ tensor on $M$.
+Two-sided spacelike hypersurfaces in a spacetime $(\mathscr{M}, \mathscr{g})$ are examples of initial data sets; in this case $k$ is the second fundamental form of $M$ within $\mathscr{M}$.
 In particular, if $u$ is the future-directed unit timelike vector field, then, in our convention,

 where $X, Y$ are tangent vector fields on $M$ and $\nabla$ is the spacetime Levi-Civita connection.
-With this convention, a positive mean curvature of the slice corresponds to expansion towards the future.
+With this convention, positive mean curvature of the initial data set corresponds to positive expansion towards the future.

-The initial data set must satisfy the Einstein constraint equations, which arise from the Gauss–Codazzi decomposition of the Einstein field equations.
-In the presence of a cosmological constant $ \Lambda = 3\l^2$, these constraints take the form: